What should I bring to my appointment?

-This office handles many different types of civil cases, especially landlord/tenant matters and consumer complaints.
-Please see the “Services” tab at the top of this page.
+This office handles many different types of civil cases, especially landlord/tenant matters, and consumer complaints.
+There is also a notary available to students free of charge.

 Are there any legal issues that Student Legal Services won’t be able to handle?

 Student Legal Services cannot represent students in criminal matters, with legal complaints against the University or in cases involving student versus student disputes.
-Other types of cases this office does not handle include contested divorces, immigration matters and bankruptcy cases.
+Other types of cases this office does not handle include contested divorces, business entity formation and bankruptcy cases.

 Where is Student Legal Services located?